anastasiia-c-designer/ask-docs-by-voice/DELIVERY_NOTES.md

 **What I would do next, in order.**

+1. **Fix auto-scroll** (see §7.11).
+Small, but it breaks the basic reading flow of the product.
-1. **Procedures, not just facts.** Speak "this takes five steps, starting with…" and show all steps on screen with a citation for each page.
+2. **Procedures, not just facts.** Speak "this takes five steps, starting with…" and show all steps on screen with a citation for each page.
 This fixes the truncation in §7.10 without making every spoken answer long.
-2. **Stronger citation checking.** Verify that the quote falls under the section or model named in the question, not only that it exists on the page.
+3. **Stronger citation checking.** Verify that the quote falls under the section or model named in the question, not only that it exists on the page.
 This is the most important remaining correctness gap.
-3. **Merge upload into the composer.** One input with an attach icon removes a step and matches what people know from chat apps.
+4. **Merge upload into the composer.** One input with an attach icon removes a step and matches what people know from chat apps.
 Kept separate in v1 because the three upload validations fail before the user has spoken, which is kinder than failing after.
-4. **Auto-stop on silence.** Recordings are longer than the questions because people pause before tapping stop, and transcription cost and latency both scale with duration.
+5. **Auto-stop on silence.** Recordings are longer than the questions because people pause before tapping stop, and transcription cost and latency both scale with duration.
-5. **Printed page numbers** alongside file page numbers, so a citation matches the paper manual in the reader's hands.
+6. **Printed page numbers** alongside file page numbers, so a citation matches the paper manual in the reader's hands.
-6. **Streaming the answer into speech** sentence by sentence, and a fallback speech provider, to cut the time to first sound further.
+7. **Streaming the answer into speech** sentence by sentence, and a fallback speech provider, to cut the time to first sound further.

 **What I would measure before building more.** Whether people trust the spoken answer enough to act on it without reading the quote.
 That determines whether the product needs a better viewer or a better voice.